This post has been updated for 2021

 Colored diamonds owe their magnificent colors to either lattice defects or chemical impurities.
 Green diamonds however, are truly unique as their hue is caused by something completely different.

-The radiant green color of these natural fancy diamonds is caused by exposure to radiation during the stones’ formation and journey towards the Earth’s surface.
+The radiant color of these natural green diamonds is caused by exposure to radiation during the diamond's formation and journey towards the Earth’s surface.
 It should be noted that only the portions of the diamond that came into direct contact will illustrate a green hue.
 This results in stones with different shading or completely uneven coloration.
 This further contributes to their rarity as a diamond with a completely uniform hue, as it is extremely hard to find.

 The color intensity and uniformity of these beautiful diamonds is determined by three main factors:

-- The level of radiation the stone had been subjected to.
+- The level of radiation the diamond had been subjected to.

 - The duration of the exposure.